Joe Worsley: Biography

-Joe Worsley, alongside Eggchasers Podcast and channel host Tim Crocker, created a YouTube account FR- UK to promote French domestic club rugby in the UK and Ireland.
+Joe Worsley, alongside Eggchasers Podcast and channel host Tim Cocker, created a YouTube account FR- UK to promote French domestic club rugby in the UK and Ireland.
 In June 2025, the channel purchased the rights for the remaining fixtures for the 2024–25 Rugby Pro D2 season as well as the rights for the 2025-2026 season.

 Charitable work

 He is an Honorary President of the rugby charity Wooden Spoon improving the lives of disadvantaged children and young people in Britain and Ireland.

 He has also started actively participating in rugby classes for the Alex Boys academy, helping disadvantaged children learn rugby of which he is a keen advocate.